LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/mapping-content-metadata.md

 | tags | no |
 | category | no |

-If you are adding a CMS knowledge base **with** LivePerson AI, a second setup step involves configuring the request for the on-demand content retrieval of a single article by its unique identifier.
+When you [add a CMS knowledge base with LivePerson AI](knowledge-base-cms-knowledge-bases-cms-kbs-with-liveperson-ai.html#add-a-cms-kb-with-liveperson-ai), a second setup step involves configuring the request for the on-demand content retrieval of a single article by its unique identifier.
 When you do this, you also need to define the transformation spec for the returned content.
 The following LivePerson attributes are supported:

 | Attribute | Mandatory? |
 | --- | --- |